Historically Black Colleges & Universities (HBCU)

 Emergency Management Workforce Consortium

 The HBCU Emergency Management Consortium is collecting resources that focus on HBCUs and emergency response training.
-Check back often as we add resources to this site:
+Check back often as we add resources to the Resource Center.

 - Delaware State University COVID-19 Testing Playbook.
 This DSU COVID-19 Testing Playbook is a living document intended to record the intricate steps taken from synthesis to execution of DSUs testing program.
 The purpose of this document is to present a clear framework of our testing program to be used as a template for other institutions, particularly HBCUs.